-Try this easy Homemade Ice Cream Cake with layers of fluffy funfetti cake, cake batter ice cream and a whipped cream frosting.
+Try this easy Funfetti Ice Cream Cake with layers of fluffy funfetti cake, cake batter ice cream and a whipped cream frosting.
 It’s the perfect birthday cake!

 For this Funfetti Ice Cream Cake, I am combining my moist and fluffy Funfetti Cake, made from scratch, of course, with some store-brought ice cream.
 This means you can customize this cake to any flavor variation that you prefer.
 A few options are: